×

 If you are thinking about moving to Ericeira, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Ericeira can vary greatly depending on the type and size of the property.
 For instance, a one-bedroom apartment in the city center may cost around €700 per month to rent, while a three-bedroom apartment in the same area could be around €1,200 per month.
 If you're looking to buy property, a typical apartment price in the city center could be around €2,500 per square meter.
-However, these prices can fluctuate based on market conditions and the specific location of the property within Ericeira," said one expat in Ericeira.
+However, these prices can fluctuate based on market conditions and the specific location of the property within Ericeira," commented one expat who made the move to Ericeira.

 Should I buy or rent a home in Ericeira?